Found a Cat

 Cats require a different approach than dogs and other small pets for the following reasons:

+The best outcome for healthy community cats is to return them to their outdoor homes.
 For these reasons, we take a comprehensive approach to reunite lost cats with their families.
 We use technology, social media and community networks to increase the likelihood of family reunions rather than encouraging finders to bring healthy cats to shelters.
-Our approach is working — we've been able to achieve a nearly 10% return-to-owner rate for cats, three times the national average.
-However, this success still means that 90% of cats are not reunited with their owners, which is why it is essential for owners to microchip their pets (and keep the information up-to-date!).
+As we work together to improve the return-to-owner rate, it is essential for owners to ID and microchip their pets (and keep the information up to date!).

 Is That Cat Really Lost?

-How can you determine if a cat is a lost pet, one who just spends time outdoors each day, or a free-roaming community cat?
+How can you determine if a cat is a lost pet, one who just spends time outdoors each day or a free-roaming community cat?

 - If a cat is wearing a collar and tag, they likely belong to someone in your neighborhood.